Overpayment recovery FAQ

 There are certain situations in which you can dispute the overpayment.
 These include if:

-6. How do I fill out the Options page (Annex B)?
+- 6. How do I fill out the Options page (Annex B) in my overpayment letter?

-In your overpayment letter, you should have two options:
+If your letter is the pre-June 2023 template overpayment letter, the Annex B should have two options:

 If you dispute your overpayment, check off Option 2 and write in the blank lines the reasons for your dispute (you can also attach a separate page if you need more space).

-Make sure you are very specific.
-Do not just write, “I disagree with the overpayment” or leave it blank.
+Important: Make sure you are very specific.
+Do not simply write, “I disagree with the overpayment” or leave it blank.
 If you are not specific, the Pay Centre will commence recovery.

 Examples of information you can write in the blank lines: